Trevor Noah: 2022–present: Post–The Daily Show

-In addition to hosting The Daily Show, Noah has been the host of the Grammy Awards five times: in 2021, 2022, 2023, 2024, and 2025.
+Noah hosted the Grammy Awards six times, in 2021, 2022, 2023, 2024, 2025, and 2026.
 He also served as host of the White House Correspondents' Dinner in 2022.

 In June 2023, it was announced that Trevor Noah would launch a weekly Spotify original podcast going over various topics.
 The podcast was released in November that year and is called What Now? with Trevor Noah.
 In each episode Noah has a special guest with him.
 It is his second podcast after one that he hosted for Luminary in 2019 and 2020.
-In 2024, he collaborated with Epic Fortnite to feature JokeNite, an island that features stand-up performances such as Matthew Broussard, Preacher Lawson, Scott Seiss, and Marcia Belsky.
+In 2024, he collaborated with Epic Games (developer of Fortnite) to feature JokeNite, an island that features stand-up performances such as Matthew Broussard, Preacher Lawson, Scott Seiss, and Marcia Belsky.
 In 2024, he acted in the Jennifer Lopez romantic drama This Is Me...
 Now: A Love Story.